Books and Audio Materials

 Books check out for 4 weeks at a time and may be renewed for an additional 4 weeks.
 You can renew books at the circulation desk or by phone at x3058 (Please have your student ID handy).

-DVDs check out for a maximum of 3 days and may also be renewed.
-(This does not include the titles in our rotating video collection, which check out for 2 days with no renewals.)
+DVDs check out for a maximum of 14 days and may also be renewed.

 Faculty: note that faculty due dates for all materials are longer for class use and research.